MEET THE COMMITTEE

 TOM SCHWANTJE (& IAIN)

 Hello!
-We are Iain and Tom, OUTri's resident power couple.
+We are Iain and Tom, OUTriC's resident power couple.
 We are both recovering ex-rowers having joined OUTriC in 2020 trying to learn some new sports.
 We are organising this year's training camp aiming to provide good weather, food and training for a week in March and potentially some shorter trips for those particularly keen.
 Do get in touch with us with any questions and suggestions about training camp(s)!

 ID: Iain and Tom having a cuddle